 Section 1.
 LEVY OF TAX

-Pursuant to O.C.G.A. §48-13-51 (as amended in 1987, 1989, 1998) authorizing each municipality in the State of Georgia to impose, levy, and collect an excise tax upon the furnishing for value to the public of any room or rooms, lodging, or accommodations furnished by any person or legal entity licensed by or required to pay business or occupation taxes to the municipality for operating a hotel, motel, inn, lodge, tourist camp, tourist cabin, or any other place in which rooms, lodgings, or accommodations are regularly furnished for value, including short term vacation rental units, there is hereby levied an excise tax on all charges imposed upon the public for the furnishing of any room or rooms, lodgings, or accommodations and which shall also include charges imposed upon the public for services associate with the furnishing of any room or rooms, lodgings, or accommodations within the City of Savannah.
-This tax shall be imposed upon every person or entity who is a hotel, motel, or short-term vacation rental guest and who receives a room, lodging, or accommodations and the tax shall be a debt of the person obtaining the room, lodging or accommodation payable to the person or entity providing such room, lodging or accommodations.
+Pursuant to O.C.G.A. §48-13-51 authorizing each municipality in the State of Georgia to impose, levy, and collect an excise tax upon the furnishing for value to the public of any room or rooms, lodging, or accommodations furnished by any person or legal entity licensed by or required to pay business or occupation taxes to the municipality for operating a hotel, motel, inn, lodge, tourist camp, tourist cabin, or any other place in which rooms, lodgings, or accommodations are regularly furnished for value, including short term vacation rental units, there is hereby levied an excise tax on all charges imposed upon the public for the furnishing of any room or rooms, lodgings, or accommodations within the City of Savannah.
+This tax shall be imposed upon every person or entity who is furnished for value any room or rooms, lodging, or accommodations furnished by any person or legal entity licensed by or required to pay business or occupation taxes to the municipality for operating a hotel, motel, inn, lodge, tourist camp, tourist cabin, or any other place in which rooms, lodgings, or accommodations are regularly furnished for value, including short term vacation rental units, payable to the person or entity providing such room, lodging or accommodations.
 The tax shall not apply to charges for rooms, lodgings, or accommodations which are provided:

 for continuous occupancy of more than thirty consecutive days; the tax shall apply to the charges for accommodations during the first thirty days of continuous occupancy; the tax shall not apply to the charges of accommodations during the thirty-first day and beyond;

-to any persons who certify that they are staying in such room, lodging, or accommodation as a result of the destruction of their home or residence by fire or other casualty; for meeting rooms and other such non-lodging facilities; without charge in money or any other form of direct or indirect compensation;
+to any persons who certify that they are staying in such room, lodging, or accommodation as a result of the destruction of their home or residence by fire or other casualty;

+For the use of meeting rooms and other such facilities or any rooms, lodgings, or accommodations provided without charge

+;

 to officials or employees of the Georgia state government or any of its instrumentalities, and to officials or employees of Georgia local governments (municipalities, counties, and school districts), when such official or employee is traveling on official public business and provides documentation thereof issued by the governmental unit.
 Occupancy may be for any period and charges may be paid by any means.
 Member institutions of the University System of Georgia are instrumentalities of the State.